pcaressa/straybasic/straybasic.md

     1060 NEXT I
     1070 RETURN

-We can call this subroutine time and again in a same program, for example
+We can call this subroutine time and again in a same program; for example, the following one defines an orthogonal matrix A (thus A^TA=I) and compute A^5v on the vector v = (1,1,1,1).

-    10 LET N = 4
+    10 READ N
     20 DIM A(N,N), X(N), Y(N)
     30 FOR I = 1 TO N: FOR J = 1 TO N: READ A(I,J): NEXT J: NEXT I
     40 FOR I = 1 TO N: READ X(I): NEXT I